-Ivorian women tend to place great importance on looking after their hair and it is common for them to regularly visit beauty salons for hair relaxing, braiding and extensions.
-Currently popular styles include extensions with human hair and more natural looks.
+Ivorian women tend to place great importance on looking after their hair, and it is common for them to regularly visit beauty salons for hair relaxing, braiding and extensions.
+Popular styles include extensions with human hair and more natural looks.

 Delivery: